chonnessey/survey/README.md

 * Clone this repo: `git clone https://github.com/chonnessey/survey.git`
 * Navigate to directory `cd survey`
-* Open file into a text editor of your choosing and work on it freely!
+* Open file into a text editor of your choosing.
+* Open `index.html` in your browser.
+* Answer the prompted questions in the application to see your results!

 ## Known Bugs :bug: